sg893052/sonic-buildimage/L2/IGMP_Snooping/IGMP_Snooping_HLD.md

 # 5 Error Handling
 # 6 Serviceability and Debug
-Debug commands as described in Debug Command section will be supported.
-Debug command output will be captured as part of tech support.
+Debug logs will be captured as part of tech support.
 - CLI configuration error will be displayed via console and configuration will be rejected
 - Internal processing error within SwSS will be logged in syslog with ERROR level
 - SAI interaction errors will be logged in syslog